AI washing: What is it and why you should worry – DW – 07/30/2024

 It's also a headache for investors.
 They might miss genuine projects because of all the noise.
 Companies may also begin to aim for impossible goals, believing that AI could do more than it really could.

 Earlier this year, the US Securities and Exchange Commission (SEC) announced settled charges against two investment firms, Delphia and Global Predictions, for making false and misleading statements about their purported use of artificial intelligence.
-The firms agreed to settle the SEC's charges and pay $400,000 (€368,000) in total civil penalties.
+The firms agreed to settle the SEC's charges and pay a total of $400,000 (€368,000) in fines.

 According to the SEC, Toronto-based Delphia made false claims that it "put[s] collective data to work to make our artificial intelligence smarter so it can predict which companies and trends are about to make it big and invest in them before everyone else" when in fact it did not have the AI and machine-learning capabilities that it claimed.